 Down on the Gulf Coast, where I grew up, we had a phrase–lagniappe–which meant “a little something extra.”
 The extra could refer to anything, so long as it was good, preferably tasty, and given out of friendliness and good will.
 (Lagniappe also happens to be the name of a great rag out of my hometown of Mobile.)
 According to Wikipedia, “It was also once in common usage by antiquarian booksellers, without regional limitation, and is still used by more old-fashioned members of that tribe.”

-So, in the spirit of something extra, here you’ll find reading group guides, playlists (heard any Walty lately?), stories about what inspired each of my books, and more.
-I love hearing your book club stories, so please keep them coming.
+This is my lagniappe page for book clubs.
+In the spirit of something extra, here you’ll find reading group guides, playlists (heard any Walty lately?), stories about what inspired each of my books, and more.

 A story for the San Francisco Chronicle, about how a girl on the beach inspired The Year of Fog.